EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 # Communication with Sequence CPU

-Two different types of methods are supported for an F3RP71 to communicate with the sequence CPUs that work on the same base unit.
+Two different types of methods are supported for an F3RP71 to communicate with sequence CPUs that work on the same base unit.
 One is shared-memory-based communication and the other is message-based communication.
-The former is fast access that finishes instantly, just like the access to the I/O relays and registers of an I/O module.
-The latter is slow access that takes a few milliseconds of time to complete.
-For this reason, two different DTYPs are defined in the device / driver support.
-The DTYP field needs to be set to "F3RP61" for the former (synchronous) and "F3RP61Seq" for the latter (asynchronous).
+The former is synchronous access that finishes instantly, just like the access to the I/O relays and registers of an I/O module.
+The latter is asynchronous and takes a few milliseconds to complete.
+For this reason, two different DTYPs are defined in the device / driver support, namely "F3RP61" for the former (synchronous) and "F3RP61Seq" for the latter (asynchronous).

 ## Communication Based on Shared Memory